ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Technical Question

-- How do I install and use the industry-standard prsource ogramming tools that will help me to rigorously explore data abstraction with the Python programming language?
+- How do I install and use the industry-standard programming tools that will help me to rigorously explore data abstraction with the Python programming language?